iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Announcing Of Results: Results Sheets
 Results sheets should be published after the competition and should be of a similar format to the [results sheets used at Unicon 2016](https://uniregistration.s3-us-west-2.amazonaws.com/unicon2016/uploads/competition_result/results_file/173/i_f_0-12.pdf).

+#### Privacy
+Anything that happens in the course of the judging process (including, but not limited to, judge scores and discussions with the Chief Judge) is confidential and should not be discussed or shared.

 ## 8 Freestyle: Standard Skill
 No substantial rule changes were made.